-If you’re in the mood for an easy family-friendly hike but with the option for something more, these five Rocky Mountain hikes – all within a two hour drive of Calgary (and the Calgary airport should you be visiting from out of town) should fit the bill.
-From Kananaskis Country to Banff National Park, there’s something for every type of hiker.
-All of these five hikes are popular ones so do expect to be sharing the trail unless you get a really early start.
+If you’re in the mood for easy family-friendly hikes these five Rocky Mountain hikes – all within a two hour drive of Calgary (and the Calgary airport should you be visiting from out of town) should fit the bill.
+From Kananaskis Country to Banff National Park, there are Rocky Mountain hikes for every type of hiker.
+All five of these hikes are easy – popular too, so do expect to be sharing the trail unless you get a really early start.

 Upper Kananaskis Lake hike